rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 ms.devlang: node
 ms.topic: article
 ms.date: 10/01/2016
-ms.author: adrianha
+ms.author: crdun
-ms.openlocfilehash: 5dd831d261b1f75d1951b696abe5aaf8c3c19222
+ms.openlocfilehash: 07ebf23270addc63793278d4e0510c187289b82c
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44661570"
+ms.locfileid: "44779160"
 ---
 # <a name="upgrade-your-existing-nodejs-azure-mobile-service-to-app-service"></a>Upgrade your existing Node.js Azure Mobile Service to App Service
 App Service Mobile is a new way to build mobile applications using Microsoft Azure.
 To learn more, see [What are Mobile Apps?].

-This topic describes how to upgrade an existing Node.js backend application from Azure Mobile Services to a new App Service Mobile Apps.
+This article describes how to upgrade an existing Node.js backend application from Azure Mobile Services to a new App Service Mobile Apps.
 While you perform this upgrade, your existing Mobile Services application can continue to operate.
 If you need to upgrade a Node.js backend application, refer to [Upgrading your .NET Mobile Services](app-service-mobile-net-upgrading-from-mobile-services.md).

 When a mobile backend is upgraded to Azure App Service, it has access to all App Service features and are billed according to [App Service pricing], not Mobile Services pricing.